 Services Objective Strategies Strategic Land Use Planning 3.1 To ensure land use plans provide long term sustainable population growth.
-3.1.1 Develop, implement and review strategic landuse plans and policies which guide the location and sustainability of industrial, commercial and residential areas within the Shire.
+3.1.1 Develop, implement and review strategic land-use plans and policies which guide the location and sustainability of industrial, commercial and residential areas within the Shire.
 3.1.2 Continue to pursue opportunities for new development and streetscape outcomes through the implementation of Town Centre Improvement Plans 3.1.3 Implement and review structure plans to consolidate Shire services in key activity centres in Forrestfield and Kalamunda.
 3.1.4 Facilitate the development of industrial land within the Shire.
 3.1.5 Pursue integrated land use planning so that alternative transport modes are incorporated into the structure Plan process.
 3.1.6 Continue to work collaboratively with State government and agencies to deliver strategic land use plans, policies and initiatives.

-Services Objective Strategies Strategic Land Use Planning Services 3.2 To effectively plan for the diverse range of housing stock that will be required to meet the social and economic needs of the Shire's changing demographics.
+The second s Strategies 3.2 To effectively plan for the diverse range of housing stock that will be required to meet the social and economic needs of the Shire's changing demographics.
 3.2.1 Facilitate the delivery through strategies and policy development of a diverse range of housing within the Shire to ensure inclusiveness in population accommodation.
 3.2.1 Facilitate the delivery of suitable housing options for the aged population and people with special needs through a range of smaller and affordable homes and unit dwellings.
 3.2.3 Engage with stakeholders to determine the most appropriate land use strategy for the future of the Hills Orchard Region.
-Planning, Development and Building Services 3.3 To ensure that the Shire's development is in accord with the Shire's statutory and legislative obligations and accepted urban design planning standards.
+3.3 To ensure that the Shire's development is in accord with the Shire's statutory and legislative obligations and accepted urban design planning standards.
 3.3.1 Provide efficient building and development approval services to the community.
 3.3.2 Undertake efficient monitoring and compliance of building developments within the Shire.
 3.3.3 Monitor trends in environmentally sustainable development and wherever possible implement or encourage use of passive solar design, water re-use and alternative energies.
 3.3.4 Encourage the establishment of smart hi tech building development within the Shire to prepare our community for the future.
 3.3.5 Incorporate best practice principles for designing out crime and encourage private developers and owners to do the same 3.4 To enhance and protect the historic heritage of the Shire.
 3.4.1 Continue to support the preservation of historic sites and buildings within the Shire through the review and implementation of the Shire's strategic plans and policies.
-Asset Management, Services and Engineering Design Services 3.5 To enhance and promote a desirable and recognisable image for the Shire.
+3.5 To enhance and promote a desirable and recognisable image for the Shire.
 3.5.1 Support the creation of quality streetscapes particularly at Shire entry points.
-3.6 To ensure the optimal management of assets delivers 3.6.1 Ensure the Shire has long term asset plans in place for each of its asset categories and these plans are reviewed regularly. to the community.
-3.6.2 Develop financially sustainable funding models to ensure the Shire can adequately fund its asset plans.
+3.6 To ensure the optimal management of assets delivers 3.6.1 Ensure the Shire has long term asset plans in place for each of its asset categories and these plans are reviewed regularly.
+3.6.2 Develop financially sustainable funding models plan for the diverse range of housing stock that will be required to meet the social and economic needs of the Shire's changing demographics.
+3.3 To ensure that the Shire's development is in accord with the Shire's statutory and legislative obligations and accepted urban design planning standards.
+3.4 To enhance and protect the historic heritage of the Shire.
+3.5 To enhance and promote a desirable and recognisable image for the Shire.
+3.6 To ensure the optimal management of